dabrahams/standard/README.md

       'inout'
     ```

-2. A method implementation introduced with `let` is called a `let` method implementation; one introduced with `sink` is called a `sink` method implementation; one introduced with `inout` is called an `inout` method implementation.
+2. An explicit method implementation introduced with `let` is called a `let` method implementation; one introduced with `sink` is called a `sink` method implementation; one introduced with `inout` is called an `inout` method implementation.

 3. The parameters declared in the signature of the method declaration containing a method implementation define the parameters of that implementation.
 An additional implicit parameter, called the receiver parameter, and named `self`, represents the method receiver.

-4. The passing convention of the receiver parameter corresponds to the kind of the method implementation.
+4. In an explicit method implementation, the passing convention of the receiver parameter corresponds to the kind of the method implementation: it is `let` in a `let` implementation; it is `sink` in a `sink` implementation; it is `inout` in a `inout` implementation.
+In an implicit method implementation, the passing convention of the receiver parameter is defined by the receiver modifier of the containing method declaration.

-5. All parameters of a method implementation are treated as immediate local bindings in that implementation, defined before its first statement.
-All parameters except `assign` parameters are alive before the first statement.
-Further:

-    1. `sink` parameters are immutable and escapable; and

-    2. `inout` parameters are mutable and escapable, and they must be alive at the end of every terminating execution path; and

-    3. `assign` parameters are dead and mutable, and they must be alive at the end of every terminating execution path.

-6. The output type of a method declaration is the type declared as the return type defined by the function signature of the containing method declaration.
+5. The output type of an explicit `inout` method implementation is `()`.

-7. A method implementation must have a return statement on every terminating execution path, unless its output type is `()`.
-The `return` keyword may be omitted if the body of the method implementation consists of a single expression.

-8. A `let` method implementation or a `sink` method implementation must return an escapable object whose type is a subtype of its return type

 ## 3.5.
 Subscript declarations